creamakerspace/website/content/faq.md

 See also: the [Event Calendar](/calendar)

-### What is the "guided usage cost?"

-If you are not Crea-certified to operate a piece of equipment, you'll need a Crea staff member to operate it on your behalf which carries the following costs:

-- 3D Printer: $20 setup plus $5 per hour of print time
-- Laser Cutter: $25 per 15 min
-- CNC Router: $50 per 30 min
-- General Equipment Operation: $25 per 15 min

 ### What is "unlimited" machine time?

 Unlimited machine time means there is no machine time cost.